 This regulation does not govern a person or group who desires to rent indoor or outdoor space for commercial purposes on campus as such events shall be governed by Regulation 7.0050R, Commercial Activity; Selling of Merchandise, Activities Involving Off-Campus Vendors.
 Likewise, this regulation does not govern handing out pamphlets or other printed material as such activity is governed by Regulation 7.0060R Distribution of Printed Material.
 Finally, the right to engage in freedom of expression does not relieve a person or group from the duty to comply with other University regulations and policies.

 Specific Authority Regulation 1.001; F.S.
 Florida Statutes 1004.097.
-History–New as Appproved by BOT on 10/11/18. .
+History–New as Approved by BOT on 10/11/18, revised xx/xx/xxxx.